Oktoberfest in Chicago

 While many think Oktoberfest is in October, the traditional Bavarian festival runs for two weeks beginning in September.
-The Munich festival begins with a parade and tapping of the first keg on Saturday, September 17th, with closing ceremonies on a Monday two weeks later, usually the first Monday in October.
+The Munich festival begins with a parade and tapping of the first keg on a Saturday in mid-September, with closing ceremonies on a Monday two weeks later, usually the first Monday in October.
 Check out these Oktoberfest events and deals in Chicago.

 German American Fest runs September 9 - 11, beginning with a parade and ending with German Mass on Sunday.
 During the festival all ages can enjoy traditional music and dance performances, games and refreshments, with beer and wine available for those of age.

 You can have pretzels, brats and brews at Kaiser Tiger any time of the year.
 However, Oktoberfest is a special occasion.

 Head to Hyde Park’s Brews, Brats, and Brass on Friday or Saturday, September 16-17.

 Big Shoulders Brass Band is headlining on Friday and Low Down Brass Band on Saturday.

 The Dawson will be celebrating in River West on September 17th:

 Save the date!
 Oktoberfest is on its way and we've got #allthethings for you.
 Live music by the @thepolkaholics , plenty of brew from @revbrewchicago , PLUS a buffet ($25pp) all on Saturday, Sept 17, 2p-5p.
 NO COVER!
 You got that date saved yet? #chicago #eeeeeats #drinks #beer #music #party #revbrewchicago #picoftheday

 Bohemian House is serving soft pretzels and special German beer flights from September 17th through October 3rd to celebrate Oktoberfest.
 BoHo is also the host of Chicago's Schnitzelfest, a 3 day schnitzel extravaganza from September 19 - 21: